AiKell/SQL-Course-Project/README.md

 | TypeScript     | $142,472       |
 | DB2            | $142,430       |

-*Table of the top-paying skills for software engineers based on average salary data.
-Shortened to the top 10 for brevity.*
+*Table of the top-paying skills for software engineers based on average salary data; shortened to the top 10 for brevity*

 ## 5. Most Optimal Skills to Learn